andrewvc/engulf/README.md

 ## Hacking

-Engulf is a work in progresss and is rough around the edges in a number of places.
-Contributions are greatly appreciated, if you have any questions about contributing, just hit the message button on my github profile.
+Engulf is a work in progresss.
+The currently released version is the 2.x branch.
+Master represents the upcoming 3.0 version, which will feature distributed operation, JDBC saved results, and numerous other improvements.
+It's currently only 40% done and not runnable in any significant sense.

 ## Legacy